 (3) Parking and loading.
-On-site parking and loading shall be provided in accordance with the requirements set forth in Article 8 as pertains to retail stores, offices, and consumer service establishments.
+On-site parking and loading shall be provided in accordance with the requirements set forth in Article 7.1 as pertains to retail stores, offices, and consumer service establishments.
 For any property proposed to contain an adult use, the applicant for a special permit for such use shall demonstrate that the entire property shall comply with these requirements and controls following the establishment of such use thereon.

 (4) Landscaping.
-At a minimum, the property on which an adult use is proposed to be located shall contain a landscaped buffer strip along its entire perimeter, except that portion directly abutting a public street in accordance with the requirements of § 300-6.2I.
+At a minimum, the property on which an adult use is proposed to be located shall contain a landscaped buffer strip along its entire perimeter, except that portion directly abutting a public street in accordance with the requirements of § 300- 5.2.I.

 (5) Signs.
-All signs for any adult use must meet the requirements of Article 13.
+All signs for any adult use must meet the requirements of Article 7.2.
 In addition, no advertisement, display or other promotional material which contains sexually explicit graphics or sexually explicit text shall be visible to the public from any public way, including but not limited to sidewalks, pedestrian walkways, highways or railways.